wad/expense/README.md

 * Never use java.util.java, use Joda instead
 * Version the API endpoints
 * Currently just logging delete events to Mongo.
 Could use a log file instead.
-* When logging delete events to Mongo, make it in two stages, second one to confirm.
+* When logging delete events to Mongo, make it in two stages, second one to confirm, after the delete committed.
+* Getting records doesn't properly format the date as a string